zebbra/uxmesh/README.md

 + connects to each client in the network directly with webRTC
 + can be executed as a docker container on a device or as client-side-code in the browser
 ### the server
-+ agregate data received from clients
++ aggregate data received from clients
 + holds a list of all clients, which are connected to each other
 + returns the list of all clients to each conneting client
 + provides a http endpoint and delivers the graphical UI to see fancy animations of the collected network data